PHOENIXcenter/pi-USEA/README.md

 ### 3.3 Analysis Steps

 The tool's datasets have been pre-processed for human and mouse species.
-If your data is from human or mouse, you can directly use the corresponding species dataset provided by the tool (`pi-USEA/dataset/part2_calculation/Homo_sapiens` or `pi-USEA/dataset/part2_calculation/Mus_musculus`).
+If your data is from human or mouse, you can directly use the corresponding species dataset provided by the tool.
 Open `pi-USEA.R`, install and load the required R packages, and start the analysis directly from Part 2.
 The main steps are:

 1.  **Read Interaction Datasets**: Load the interaction datasets (including `E3pre`: combined predicted and real E3 interactions; `E3real`: real E3 interactions; `DUBpre`: combined predicted and real DUB interactions; `DUBreal`: real DUB interactions) and your prepared ubiquitinome data.
 2.  **Merge Datasets**: Merge the interaction datasets with your ubiquitinome data.
-3.  **Analyze Real Datasets (`E3real`, `DUBreal`)**: Directly calculate enzyme activity and output results (`E3/DUB_real_activity.csv`).
+3.  **Analyze Real Datasets (`E3real`, `DUBreal`)**: Directly calculate enzyme activity and output results `E3/DUB_real_activity.csv`.
 4.  **Analyze Predicted Datasets (`E3pre`, `DUBpre`)**: Perform confidence assessment, select a confidence threshold, and filter high-confidence interaction entries (manual threshold setting required) for subsequent analysis, for example:
     `E3pre <- E3pre %>% filter(interScore > 0.75)`
 5.  **Weighted Calculation for Predicted Datasets**: Calculate enzyme activity using a weighted average and output results.